Kordofan campaign (2023–present): Civilian casualties

 On 14 July more than 200 people were killed by the RSF in Barah, North Kordofan.
 At least 32 people were killed in an RSF attack on the village of Brima Rashid in West Kordofan on 23 July and an unspecified number of civilians were killed in a suspected RSF drone attack on vehicles traveling between Umm Dam Haj Ahmed in North Kordofan and Ed Dueim in White Nile State the next day.
-18 people were killed on 7 August in RSF attacks on the villages of Markaz Al-Ziyadia and Lamina al-Ziyadiyah in North Kordofan.
-7 people were killed on 19 August in an RSF attack on the village of al-Ghabshan al-Maramrah in North Kordofan.
-An unspecified number of people were killed by a joint RSF and SPLM-N drone strike in Dalami, South Kordofan, on 11 October.
+Eighteen people were killed on 7 August in RSF attacks on the villages of Markaz Al-Ziyadia and Lamina al-Ziyadiyah in North Kordofan.
+Seven people were killed on 19 August in an RSF attack on the village of al-Ghabshan al-Maramrah in North Kordofan.
+An unspecified number of people were killed by a joint RSF and SPLM–N drone strike in Dalami, South Kordofan, on 11 October.

+On 29 November, the SPLM–N (al-Hilu) claimed that 45 people were killed in an SAF drone strike on the village of Kumo in the Nuba mountains of South Kordofan.
+On 4 December, at least 116 people, including 43 children, were killed in a drone strike blamed on the RSF in Kalogi, South Kordofan, while a WFP convoy was attacked in Hamrat El Sheikh, North Kordofan, damaging a truck and injuring its driver.

+On 28 August 2026, Emergency Lawyers, an independent group documenting atrocities in Sudan, reports that eight civilians have been killed in drone strikes in the Sowdari District of North Kordofan.

 Famine

 On 13 August, Civilian authorities affiliated with the SPLM–N declared a state of famine over parts of South Kordofan, including the Nuba Mountains, and Blue Nile States affecting around three million people.
 By 17 October, at least 646 people had died from malnutrition in the Nuba Mountains.
 The IPC also declared a state of famine in parts of the Nuba Mountains on 24 December.
 The Sudanese government rejected the findings.